 Applicants may have an opportunity to see the unit being offered or a similar sample unit before they accept the offer and lease the apartment.

-CCHA will not show nor move a family into a unit that does not meet basic habitability standards, including applicable CCHA occupancy standards.
+HACC will not show nor move a family into a unit that does not meet basic habitability standards, including applicable HACC occupancy standards.

 Additions to and Deletions from the Resident Family and Household